bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 and follow the instructions displayed in the terminal to access the interface.

-### 1.8 Gnerate the HTML target list interface
+### 6. Generate the HTML target list interface

-To generate the HMTL interactive table, run the following command
+To generate the HTML interactive table, run the following command

 ```
 python generate_target_list_html.py -db data/sqlite/arise-barcode-metadata.db
 ```

 The HTML file `target_list.html` located in `/html/`, can be then opened in the web browser.
-The table is also available online at: https://arise-biodiversity.gitlab.io/sequencing/arise-barcode-metadata/
+The HTML table is also available online at: https://arise-biodiversity.gitlab.io/sequencing/arise-target-list/

 ### Helper script